 3. Test your website & its performance

-A website crash is going to leave a negative impression of your brand on the users' mind and you're going to lose business quickly but the good part of it is it's not happening only to you and a properly devised damage control strategy will help in overcoming the crash.
+A website crash is going to leave a negative impression of your brand on the minds of your users and you're going to lose business quickly but here is your chance to be prepared adequately.
+A properly devised damage control strategy will help in overcoming the crash.

 What can you do when your website goes down?